 - Basic Customs Duty increased on cashew kernels, PVC, tiles, auto parts, marble slabs, optical fibre cable, CCTV camera etc.

-- Customs duty reduced on certain raw materials such as Inputs for artificial kidney and disposable sterilised dialyser and fuels for nuclear power plants etc. Capital goods required for manufacture of specified electronic goods.
+- Customs duty reduced on certain raw materials such as Inputs for artificial kidney and disposable sterilised dialyser and fuels for nuclear power plants etc. Capital goods required for the manufacture of specified electronic goods.
 8 Defence

 - Defence equipment not manufactured in India exempted from basic customs duty & other Indirect Tax provisions